Location Mpika or Shiwa Ng'andu, Zambia

 Essential Academic Qualifications:

 Essential Professional Background:

-- At least 2 years of professional experience working in nutrition
+- At least two years of farming experience

 - Experience with participatory methodology

 Founded in 1945, CARE is a leading international humanitarian organization fighting global poverty.

 CARE works with the poorest communities in 95 countries to:

 - Increase access to clean water and sanitation

 - Help vulnerable people adapt to climate change